-Since the October 2019 elections, Council has adopted a new Code of Conduct and copies may be obtained from Council.
+Since the October 2019 elections, Council has adopted a new Code of Conduct and subsequently adopted updated versions of it on 18 February 2020 and again on 30 March 2021.
+The current version is available on Council's website or may be obtained from Council offices.